-At the Cove, visitors can obtain a brochure providing a map and brief history of the Park’s sites, a description of the facilities and things to do.
-Brochures are available at the Rangers’ kiosk, Angel Island Conservancy’s Information Station and the Café.
-Large trail guides for bicycling and hiking are located on the railing in front of the Information Station.
+In Ayala Cove, visitors can obtain a brochure providing a map and brief history of the ParkÂ’s sites, a description of the facilities and things to do.
+Brochures are available at the RangersÂ’ kiosk, Angel Island Conservancy’s Information Station and the Cove Café (note: the Cove Café is open weekends only in February, March, and early to mid-November and daily April thru October).

 The new CalParks mobile apps, available for iPhone and Android, marks an exciting new time for visitors who want to explore California’s many parks.